chakrakan/shopies/README.md

 ## My Approach

-The app, per se, is fairly simple with no complex moving parts which is why I treated the whole process of building it from a real-world usability perspective - thinking of why anyone would want such a tool and what use-cases/scenarios would such an app be beneficial in.
+The app, per se, has no complex, moving parts which is why I treated the whole process of building it from a real-world usability perspective - thinking why anyone would want such a tool and what use-cases/scenarios would such an app be beneficial in.

 Getting 5 nominations and having a banner display is cool - but **"what can we do further with this?"** was the question I seeked to answer with my process.